entur/gha-security/README-docker-scan.md

 **Pull Request:**

-Pull request notifications (comments) are enabled by default, but can be enabled by creating a scanner config in repository or inheriting a shared config.
+Pull request notifications (comments) are enabled by default, but can be disabled by creating a scanner config in repository or inheriting a shared config.

 The format and location of the config can be found [in the section below](#docker-scan-config).